 3. Size of the Umbrella

 Market umbrellas tend to be bigger and heavier than the traditional patio umbrella.
 This could be because of the added weight of the base used by the market umbrella.
-And since a market umbrella is also used to protect the goods of traders, its canopy may have to be bigger than that of a patio umbrella.
+And since a market umbrella is also used to protect traders’ goods, its canopy may have to be bigger than a patio umbrella.

 4. Intended Uses of the Umbrellas

-As we have mentioned several times, the market umbrella is used to protect the merchants and their customers from the elements of the weather.
+As we have mentioned several times, the market umbrella protects the merchants and their customers from the elements of the weather.
 On the other hand, a patio umbrella is used for relaxation purposes.
 So, while market umbrellas have commercial uses, patio umbrellas are usually used for leisure.

 5. Variety of Styles

-The patio umbrella comes in varying styles and designs, such as pagodas, cantilevers, and others.
-But the market umbrella has just one design style: the wooden market umbrella.
+The patio umbrella comes in various styles and designs, such as pagodas, cantilevers, etc. But the market umbrella has just one design style: the wooden market umbrella.
 This style of market umbrella gets its name from its pole being made of wood.
 And although there are aluminum poles, the wooden one is more popular.
-The market umbrella with an aluminum pole is better for windier environments and lasts longer than the ones with wooden poles.
+The market umbrella with an aluminum pole is better for windier environments and lasts longer than wooden poles.
 The ones with wooden poles work well too but may change color over time and become weaker.

 6. Tilting Option

 When the patio umbrella newly entered the market, it did not have the tilting option.
 Essentially, it was just like the market umbrella.
-But, because of technology, umbrella manufacturers added the tilting option to the umbrella canopy.
-This tilting feature makes it possible for the users of the umbrella to adjust the shade of the umbrella to whichever area they want.
+But, because of technology, umbrella manufacturers added tilting to the umbrella canopy.
+This tilting feature makes it possible for the umbrella users to adjust the umbrella’s shade to whichever area they want.
 This option is not available in the traditional market umbrella.

-This article aims to distinctly differentiate between and give you a clearer understanding of the patio and market umbrellas.
-Despite their many similarities (e.g., the materials needed in their manufacturing, their shape, and function of providing shade), we have also seen some significant differences between them.
-Hopefully, with this guide, you would be more educated about what to look out for when you want to buy a patio umbrella or a market umbrella.
+This article aims to distinctly differentiate between and better understand the patio and market umbrellas.
+Despite their many similarities (e.g., the materials needed in their manufacturing, their shape, and the function of providing shade), we have also seen some significant differences.
+Hopefully, with this guide, you will be more educated about what to look for when buying a patio or a market umbrella.

 Many people ignorantly purchase market umbrellas instead of patio umbrellas or vice versa, but you can now avoid that mistake.
 At Huifeng Umbrellas, we manufacture the best patio or market umbrellas you can get in the market.
 To buy or manufacture your umbrellas from us, contact us at firstname.lastname@example.org.
 We have got you covered.